-- Review disclosures made to the Committee by the Company's Chief Executive Officer and Chief Financial Officer during their certification process for periodic reports filed with the SEC about (i) any significant deficiencies in the design or operation of internal control over financial reporting or material weaknesses therein, (ii) any fraud involving management or other employees who have a significant role in the Company's internal control over financial reporting or (iii) the effectiveness of the Company's disclosure controls and procedures. - Prepare the report of the Audit Committee required by the rules of the SEC to be included in the Company's annual proxy statement. - Periodically, meet separately with management, with internal auditors (or other personnel responsible for the internal audit function) and with the independent auditors. - Discuss with management the Company's major financial risk exposures and the steps management has taken to monitor and control such exposures, including the Company's policies with respect to risk assessment and risk management. - Establish procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission by the Company's employees of concerns regarding accounting or auditing matters. - Establish guidelines for the hiring of employees and former employees of the independent auditors. - Review and consider "related person transactions" under, and take other actions contemplated by, the Company's Related Person Transactions Policy. - Review the Company's code of ethics for the principal executive and senior financial officers, and any proposed waiver of the Code of Business Conduct and Ethics and Code of Ethics for senior financial officers and make a recommendation to the Board of Directors with respect to the disposition of any proposed waiver.
+- 21. Review disclosures made to the Committee by the Company's Chief Executive Officer and Chief Financial Officer during their certification process for periodic reports filed with the SEC about (i) any significant deficiencies in the design or operation of internal control over financial reporting or material weaknesses therein, (ii) any fraud involving management or other employees who have a significant role in the Company's internal control over financial reporting or (iii) the effectiveness of the Company's disclosure controls and procedures. - 22.
+Prepare the report of the Audit Committee required by the rules of the SEC to be included in the Company's annual proxy statement.

-• Make regular reports on the activities of the Committee to the Board of Directors.
+- 23. Periodically, meet separately with management, with internal auditors (or other personnel responsible for the internal audit function) and with the independent auditors. - 24.
+Discuss with management the Company's major financial risk exposures and the steps management has taken to monitor and control such exposures, including the Company's policies with respect to risk assessment and risk management. - 25.
+Periodically evaluate the Company's risk management process and system in light of the nature of the material risks the Company faces and the adequacy of the Company's policies and procedures designed to address risk, and recommend to the Board of Directors any changes deemed appropriate by the Committee. - 26.
+Develop, with the assistance of the CCO of the Company and other members of senior management, and recommend to the Board of Directors a code of business conduct and ethics applicable to members of the Board of Directors, officers and employees of the Company that complies with applicable securities laws and regulations and stock market rules, and from time to time or as necessary recommend to the Board of Directors any revisions to such code that the Committee deems appropriate or to ensure compliance with such laws, regulations and rules. - 27.
+Establish procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission by the Company's employees of concerns regarding accounting or auditing matters. - 28.
+Establish guidelines for the hiring of employees and former employees of the independent auditors. - 29.
+Review and consider "related person transactions" under, and take other actions contemplated by, the Company's Related Person Transactions Policy. - 30.
+Review the Company's code of ethics for the principal executive and senior financial officers, and any proposed waiver of the Code of Business Conduct and Ethics and Code of Ethics for senior financial officers and make a recommendation to the Board of Directors with respect to the disposition of any proposed waiver. - 31.
+Make regular reports on the activities of the Committee to the Board of Directors.